 So often the Bach 7c comes as the standard mouthpiece along with our first trumpet.
 The Bach 7c is not a bad mouthpiece by any means, however most of the time, I have seen my students have better results with the Bach 3c.

 On numerous occasions I have had a beginner trumpeter, already having played for a few months, coming to me for lessons.
 After having tweaked a few things along with switching to the Vincent Bach 3C, I could see instant improvements in the students playing.

-This mouthpiece is a bit more expensive than the other mouthpieces I suggest in this article, but the buyer gets a very high quality mouthpiece for a decent price.
-In my opinion, the 3c is the best mouthpiece out of the two mouthpieces I present in this article.
+This mouthpiece is a bit more expensive than some of the other mouthpieces you can find on the market, but with the 3c the buyer gets a very high quality mouthpiece for still a decent price.
+In my opinion, the 3c megatone is the best mouthpiece out of the two mouthpieces I present in this article.
 So if you got the money for it, choose the Bach 3c megatone.

 It is made buy one of the most respectable mouthpiece companies out there.
-The price tends to vary a bit, but at the time of writing this article, it was very affordable.
-You can click here to check the current price on Amazon.
+The price tends to vary a bit, but at the time of writing this article, I’d say the pricing was very fair.
+You can click here to check the megatone 3c current pricing on Amazon.